How Trusts Benefit An Estate Plan

-A trust has significant tax, governmental assistance, probate and personal ramifications and long-term effects once invoked.
+A trust has significant tax, governmental assistance, probate and personal ramifications once invoked, as well as long-term effects.

-A revocable trust, also called a living trust, is in place as long as long as you are alive.
-You can revoke the trust or make changes through a trust amendment at any time.
+A revocable trust is in place as long as long as you are alive.
+You can revoke the trust or make changes at any time.

-A few downsides include potential seizure of your property by creditors and that the assets will still be subject to estate taxes.
+A couple of downsides include potential seizure of your property by creditors and the fact that assets will still be subject to estate taxes.

 So, why would you want to do that?